Azure/aca-landing-zone-accelerator/docs/design-areas/networking.md

-# Networking considerations for Azure Container Apps
+# Azure Container Apps Landing Zone Accelerator - Networking

+---
 ## Design Area Considerations

 * The Container App Environment acts as a secure boundary around groups of container apps.
 This environment is connected to an Azure Virtual Network (VNet).
 You can choose to use an Azure managed VNet if this is a standalone environment without any additional network requirements, or you can use your own VNet.
 The latter offers two different connectivity models: